 To ensure our employees have a clear understanding of what is expected of them in conducting business ethically, with a common set of values.
 We expect our business partners to act in a manner which aligns our approach.

 Vitec's Code of Conduct sets out our values, beliefs and behaviours and has been communicated to all employees and business partners.
-We train our employees on business ethics.
+We regularly educate and train our employees on business ethics.

 Code of Conduct

-Our Code of Conduct (“Code”) forms the backbone of our culture, and provides clear guidance to our employees on how they are expected to behave towards colleagues, suppliers, customers, shareholders and on our wider responsibility to the communities within which we operate.
+Our Code forms the backbone of our culture, and provides clear guidance to our employees on how they are expected to behave towards colleagues, suppliers, customers, shareholders and on our wider responsibility to the communities within which we operate.

-Our Code, which can be downloaded from this site, sets out our approach to business integrity including an express prohibition on bribery, kickbacks, and political donations, along with guidance on gifts and hospitality, conflicts of interest, books and records, competition, share dealing, respect for the UN Universal Declaration of Human Rights, compliance with anti-slavery legislation, respect for the individual and privacy, diversity, health and safety, environmental sustainability, business partners and charitable donations.
+Our Code defines our approach to business integrity, including an absolute prohibition on bribery, kickbacks and political donations, along with guidance on gifts and hospitality, conflicts of interest, books and records, competition, share dealing, respect for the UN Universal Declaration of Human Rights, compliance with anti-slavery legislation, respect for the individual and privacy, diversity, health and safety, environmental sustainability, business partners and charitable donations.

-Our Code has been communicated to all employees including new employees joining the Group and is available on the Group intranet translated into ten languages.
-All employees are expected to comply with our Code and any violations are reported to local management or the Group Company Secretary for investigation.
+Our Code has been communicated to all employees, including new employees joining the Group, and is available on the Company website translated into several languages.
+All newly acquired businesses receive the Code as part of their induction.